OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Wait-Process.md

 ### None

-This cmdlet does not generate any output.
+By default, this cmdlet returns no output.

+### System.Diagnostics.Process

+The cmdlet returns process objects when you use the **PassThru** parameter.

 ## NOTES

-* This cmdlet uses the **WaitForExit** method of the System.Diagnostics.Process class.
-For more information about this method, see the Microsoft .NET Framework SDK.
+- This cmdlet uses the **WaitForExit** method of the **System.Diagnostics.Process** class.

-*
+- Unlike `Start-Process -Wait`, `Wait-Process` only waits for the processes identified.
+  `Start-Process -Wait` waits for the process tree (the process and all its descendants) to exit before returning control.

 ## RELATED LINKS